Post #2019: The price of stamps.

 If you read the numbers closely, even junk mail ain’t what it used to be.

-It seems like there was some sort of agreement that the price of a stamp would not rise faster than inflation, at the creation of the USPS in 1970.
+It looks like there was some sort of agreement the price of a stamp would not rise faster than inflation, at the creation of the USPS in 1970/71.
 (That’s when the United States Post Office was abolished, and its duties taken over by the United States Postal Service (USPS).
 I’ve seen that vaguely mentioned, but cannot pin it down.
-Surely, as an issue of fact, that’s what occurred, per the very first graph above.

 Source: Wikipedia, history of U.S. postage rates, annotations mine.